• Skip to primary navigation

 Why Mexico?

 We are not alone.
 Mexico has the highest number of American expats.
-The actual numbers are a bit flaky but the U.S. government estimates the number at over 1 million.
-These include people working in Mexico, folks just hanging out, Mexican Americans and a very large number of American retirees.
+The actual numbers are a bit flaky but the U.S. government estimates the number at over 1.5 million.
+These include people working in Mexico, folks just hanging out, Mexican Americans, and many American retirees.

 But, hey, this blog post is about me.

 • Numero uno: Adventure (life is short.)
-See David Bowie for inspiration. ‘”Ch-ch-ch-ch-Changes (Turn and face the strange) Turn and face the strain.
+See David Bowie for inspiration. ‘”Ch-ch-ch-ch-Changes (Turn and face the strange) Turn and face the strange.
 Ch-ch-Changes”

-• Our new home is San Miguel de Allende which is in the middle of the country.
+• Our new home is San Miguel de Allende a town in the middle of the country.
 That’s one of its most famous scenes in the picture.
 SMA is one of the coolest towns in the world (yes, the world.)
-Here is what Huffington Post says.

 • If you don’t mind skipping heat and humidity, San Miguel de Allende’s weather is perfect (high desert at over 6,000 feet.)
 See the map at the bottom for its location.

 • It’s safe.
 Please stop the silly ‘gringo’ question… “Is it safe?”
 Get this: most of Mexico is safer than New Orleans and Detroit.
-And, you know that if Americans stopped doing tons of coke, meth and heroin, we’d help to solve the cartels problem.
+And, you know that if Americans stopped doing tons of coke, meth, and fentanyl, we’d help to solve the cartel problem.
 The key is that you don’t go hang out where the bad guys do business because that is where the crime is.

-• Mexican culture combines indigenous and Spanish cultural influences.
-There are endless street, art and music festivals and a very vibrant art scene.
+• Mexican culture combines indigenous and Spanish influences.
+There are endless street, art and music festivals, and a very vibrant art scene.

 • The cost of living is about 60% or less than living in the USA.
-In our first ‘test’ year, we are renting a fully furnished 4 bedroom house with 3 days of housekeeper service and a gardener for $2,000 per month (this is considered on the high end).
+In our first ‘test’ year, we are renting a fully furnished 4-bedroom house with 3 days of housekeeper service and a gardener for $1,500 per month (this is considered on the higher end).
 At over 18 pesos per dollar, the dollar is as high as it has been in years.

-• San Miguel has the second-best restaurant scene in the country.
-It has become a major weekend destination for people living in Mexico City.
+• San Miguel has the second-best restaurant scene in the country after Mexico City (OK, Oaxaca, too).
+It has become a major weekend destination for Mexico City residents.

-• Surrounding towns deliver sweet day trips to visit hot springs, local ice cream meccas and university towns.
-And… truly exciting things like a Costco and the largest shopping mall in Latin America.
-I haven’t been there yet but will avoid a Chili’s if they have one.
+• Surrounding towns deliver sweet day trips to visit hot springs, local ice cream meccas, and university towns.
+And… truly exciting things like Queretaro’s Costco, the largest shopping mall in Latin America and Shake Shack.

 • I can easily fly nonstop to L.A., Dallas, and Houston out of two local airports and internationally from Mexico City.

-• I’ll try to avoid CNN and FOX and MSNBC.
+• I avoid CNN and FOX and MSNBC.

 • Oh, and I can work from anywhere I have a laptop and WIFI.
 Plus, my town is conveniently in the central time zone.